MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-hybrid-benefit.md

 ## Next steps

-To learn more, including pricing, visit the [pricing page](pricing.md).
+To learn more, including pricing, see the [pricing page](pricing.md).